 - Camera – Cuba is a photographers dream.
 Pack your camera.

 - Memory card – Get a big one.
 You’re going to take more pictures than you estimate.
 Snag at least a 32 GB, if not a 64 GB card, depending on your trip length.

-- Mobile Phone – Although your phone won’t receive data, it will still be very useful with a number of offline apps downloaded onto your mobile device in advance.
+- Mobile Phone – Although your phone won’t receive data, having a mobile phone in Cuba can still be useful if you have prepped it in advance with the many offline apps downloaded in advance.
+(More on that in the following section.)

 - USB Charger with Extra Outlets – Casa particulares were always short on power outlets.
 Since most of the devices you’ll be charging are USB-based, bringing a dual-USB power port like this will essentially transform a single power outlet into two so that you can charge your phone and camera at the same time.

 - Backup battery – If your camera or phone drains easily, consider bringing a lightweight portable backup battery like this to charge your devices while you’re out and about.